 This is where IHC’s Take a break with us programme can come in.
 This programme aims to make a tangible difference in the lives of families, whānau and carers by providing an opportunity for that much needed time-out from the stresses that can be encountered during the usual day-to-day.

 We are very lucky to have the support of a number of organisations that donate hotel nights.
 We thank them all.

 So Take a break and come relax for a night or two with us.

 How Take a break with us works

-Take a break with us is available to IHC members who care for a person with an intellectual disability or Autism living at home.
+Take a break with us is available to IHC members who care for a person with an intellectual disability, or a person with an intellectual disability and autism.

 It is a referral programme where people can be nominated and referred to Take a break by anyone – a friend, neighbour, support worker, IHC Area Manager or you can fill it in for yourself.

 You don’t need to be using an IHC service to be eligible but you must be a member of IHC.

 If you are referred and are eligible for the programme, you will be offered one or two night’s free accommodation, at IHC's discretion, at one of our participating hotels, holiday homes or alternative lodging experiences.